Multi-View Spectrogram Transformer for Respiratory Sound Classification: Abstract

 \section{Abstract}

 Deep neural networks have been applied to audio spectrograms for respiratory sound classification.
 Existing models often treat the spectrogram as a synthetic image while overlooking its physical characteristics.
 In this paper, a Multi-View Spectrogram Transformer (MVST) is proposed to embed different views of time-frequency characteristics into the vision transformer.
 Specifically, the proposed MVST splits the mel-spectrogram into different-sized patches, representing the multi-view acoustic elements of a respiratory sound.
-These patches and positional embeddings are then fed into transformer encoders to extract the attentional information among patches through a self-attention mechanism.
+The patches and positional embeddings are fed into transformer encoders to extract the attentional information among patches through a self-attention mechanism.
 Finally, a gated fusion scheme is designed to automatically weigh the multi-view features to highlight the best one in a specific scenario.
-Experimental results on the ICBHI dataset demonstrate that the proposed MVST significantly outperforms state-of-the-art methods for classifying respiratory sounds.
+Experimental results on the ICBHI dataset demonstrate that the MVST significantly outperforms state-of-the-art methods for classifying respiratory sounds.
+The code is available at: \url{https://github.com/wentaoheunnc/MVST}.